zulip/zulip-gci/tasks/interactive-bots.md

  - your terminal window with the bot running, including the command you used to run the bot and the output with the bot description
  - messages sent to the bot in the `devel` and `social` streams
- - messages sent by the bot in the followup stream
+ - messages sent by the bot in the private messages to the author
  - any other screenshots you find relevant

-Add the screenshots to `interactive-bots/followup/<username>/`.
-Make sure your filenames use dashes (`-`) in place of spaces or underscores.
+Add the screenshots to `interactive-bots/links/<username>/`. filenames include no white spaces or underscores, use dashes (`-`) as connectors.

 * Take note of any places you got stuck and problems or errors you ran into while doing this setup process.
-Add your notes as a `notes.md` file in `interactive-bots/followup/<username>/`.
+Add your notes as a `notes.md` file in `interactive-bots/links/<username>/`.

 * Create a commit with the screenshots and notes, with the commit message `interactive bots: Run the followup bot for <username>.`.